What is Engulf?

 Lazy B Ranch and Engulf do not provide electricity to participants.
 There are Porta-Potties that will be set up at Engulf.
 No wet wipes, tampons, plastic or any other objects!
 “Please do not poop in the wooded area or open fields.”

-If you’re not used to camping, you can find information on what you need for camping on this Camping Checklist.
 Not bringing the necessary gear for you to camp is not cute at all.
 Self-reliance is key to surviving the event.

 Please be responsible about your tent stakes and ropes to prevent any distracted Engulfers (possibly yourself) from unnecessary injuries.